johnshields/Kafka-Distributed-Banking-System/README.md

 ## Part 2 - Implementation of the Distributed Banking System Micro-Services

-You are provided with starter code for the micro-services with some parts of the functionality implemented.
-Your task is to complete the implementation of each service, as described below:
+Starter code was given for the micro-services with some parts of the functionality implemented.
+The task was to complete the implementation of each service, as described below:

 - `bank-api-service`